 November 23, 2022

-Nairobi, Kenya, native Rotuk Rahedi is a Sport managment at Kutztown University.
+Nairobi, Kenya native Rotuk Rahedi is a Sport management at Kutztown University.
 He plans to graduate in December 2024.

 Why did you choose KU?

 The main attraction that brought me to KU was the D1 rugby program.

 Why did you choose your major?

 I am a sport management major, I have always had a deep love for sport and always knew from when I was young that I would be involved in the sports industry.

 What goals do you have for your major?